kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ### RGB Ridgeline Time Series for the Waiparous Basin Study Area
 ![RGB Ridgeline Time Series](RExam_Images/Timeseries_RidgelineRGB.png)
 > **Interpretation**
-> The ridgeline plots are similar, except that 2022 RGB bands all have broader curves with longer right tails and less defined peaks indicating less vegetation uniformity.
+> The ridgeline plots are similar, except that 2022 RGB bands all have broader curves with longer right tails and slightly less defined peaks indicating less vegetation uniformity.
 Logging disturbance in the basin likely contributed to less RGB light absorption and increasing RGB light reflection due to reduced healthy vegetation cover and increased bare ground cover.
-Red (B3, 1985; B4, 2022) and then blue light (B1 1985; B2 2022) is most strongly absorbed by chlorophyll in plants; green is more weakly absorbed.
+Red (B3, 1985; B4, 2022) and then blue light (B1, 1985; B2, 2022) is most strongly absorbed by chlorophyll in plants; green is more weakly absorbed.
 However, ridegeline plots are quite similar overall.
-The natural landscape complexity including open grassy meadows and broad gravel floodplains along waterways in the Waiparous basin obscures and dilutes the effects of logging in the plots.
+The natural landscape complexity including open grassy meadows and broad gravel floodplains along waterways in the Waiparous basin obscures and dilutes the effects of logging in the ridgeline plots.

 # 7. Image Classification Using False Colour Bands